 If you settle your workers' comp claim so that all of your weekly permanent disability payments are rolled in to a lump sum, you can also ask for anticipated future medical payments, in case you’ll need surgery, prescription medicine, or doctors' visits.

 If your employer doesn't offer you modified or alternative work, and you don't return to work for your employer within 60 days of being cut off temporary disability, you are eligible for the supplemental job displacement benefit, which used to be called vocational rehabilitation retraining.
 This benefit consists of a voucher for education-related training.
 The voucher is worth $6,000 and can be spent on tuition, books, and school fees.

 If you are a surviving dependent (either a spouse, minor child, or parent) of an employee that died due to a work-related injury, you are entitled to a death benefit.
 The primary death benefit is a lump sum, ranging from $250,000 to $320,000.
 Minor children are also entitled to a weekly death benefit until they turn 18, to be divided among them.
-The weekly death benefit amount is the same amount as temporary disability weekly payment, subject to the same maximum of $1,128.43 per week (for 2016).
+The weekly death benefit amount is the same amount as temporary disability weekly payment, subject to a maximum of $1,172.57 per week (for 2017).